KokanP/ChickenClicker3/README.md

 ## **Changelog**

+### **Version 3.4 (The Antiquities Update)**
+*   **Digging for Treasure:** Added a new "Shovel" tool to the shop.
+Once purchased, you may uncover ancient items while tending to your farm.
+*   **Rare Finds:** Discovered items are now tracked in the Museum.
+Some are common, others are legendary.
+*   **Special Event:** Rumors of a mysterious "Donator Pack" box appearing for the luckiest farmers.
+*   **Visuals:** Enhanced graphics for artifacts and digging animations.
+Improved layout of farm assets.

 ### **Version 3.3 (The Cosmic Expansion)**
 *   **To the Moon!:** A massive expansion that takes your farming operation into space.
     *   **Lunar Scene:** Toggle between Earth and the Moon using the Rocket button.